Compensation for Work-Related Injuries Causing Scars, Disfigurement or Loss of Body Parts

 $200,000: Workers’ compensation disfigurement settlement for steamfitter with facial burns

 Wondering how much you will receive in payment?
-Under Section 306(c) of the Pennsylvania Workers’ Compensation Act, compensation for the loss of a body part or for scars or other disfigurement is calculated by taking two-thirds of your average weekly wage and multiplying it by a set number of weeks.
+Under Section 306(c) of the Pennsylvania Worker’s Compensation Act, compensation for the loss of a body part or for scars or other disfigurement is calculated by your compensation rate based on your average weekly wage at the time of the injury.
 We can do the calculation for you and show you what your benefit will be.

 The attorneys at Woomer & Hall are aggressive advocates dedicated to protecting injured workers.
 Contact our law office or call 1-800-686-0848.
 Your initial consultation is free.
 We charge no attorneys’ fees or costs of any kind unless we recover compensation for you.